Fox-ML-infrastructure/FoxML_Core/LEGAL/LICENSING_AUDIT_REPORT.md

 - Freelancers/contractors using it for client work
 - Sole proprietors using it for business operations
 - Employees using it in the scope of their work
-- Any evaluation, pilot, or PoC done by an organization (after 30-day trial)
+- Any evaluation, pilot, or PoC done by an organization (paid pilot required)

 📧 **jenn.lewis5789@gmail.com** | Subject: `FoxML Core Commercial Licensing`